-If someone has been injured in a large truck-related accident, we urge them to contact a Tampa truck accident lawyer immediately to review their options for compensation.
+If someone has been injured in a large truck-related accident, we urge them to contact us, Tampa truck accident lawyer Whittel & Melton, immediately to review their options to maximize compensation.

-Truck cases are notoriously complex due to trucking regulations and the many potential at-fault parties involved.
+Truck cases are notoriously complex due to trucking regulations, layered insurance issues and the many potential at-fault parties involved.

 Discussing a case with a truck accident lawyer in Tampa can streamline the process and take a lot of pressure off the victim and their family.Hillsborough County, St. Petersburg, and Tampa: Truck Accident Laws and Statistics